FaizanMir01/WebScrapper/README.md

 # Web Scraper with Python

 This Python script is a simple web scraper that extracts and prints URLs from a specified webpage.
 It utilizes the `requests` library for making HTTP requests and the `BeautifulSoup` library for parsing HTML content.
+### 1. Main.py
+Used to get urls from single Page
+### 1. recursive.py
+Recursively explores URLs up to a specified depth.
 ## Import Libraries

 - **requests:** Allows the script to send HTTP requests.